Updated August 21, 2023

 Writ of Eviction – If the tenant refuses to move out after being ordered to do so, this document is needed to have them removed by the sheriff.

-How to Evict (5 steps)
+How to Evict a Tenant (5 steps)

 1. Deliver Eviction Notice to Tenant

 Before going to court to start an eviction process, the landlord must serve an eviction notice on the tenant.
 The eviction notice must allow three days to rectify the situation.
 If a landlord seeks to end a month-to-month tenancy, he or she must use a month-to-month form.
-In both cases, the tenant must be served personally (not by the landlord) or by mail, or by the sheriff.
-The landlord should retain proof of service because it will be needed in court during the eviction process.
-The notice forms are as follows:
+In both cases, the tenant must be served personally (not by the landlord), by mail, or by the sheriff.

 2. File Summons and Complaint / Serve Tenant

-If the tenant fails to comply with the notice, the landlord may then proceed to the local district court (where the property is located) to file a Summons and Complaint (see All Eviction Forms and Instructions).
+If the tenant fails to comply with the notice, the landlord may proceed to the local district court (where the property is located) to file a Summons and Complaint (see All Eviction Forms and Instructions).
 These will have to be served on the tenant also.
 Again, there will have to be proper service as set forth in Step 1.

 3. File Proof of Service